-This course introduces students to the principles, foundations, and applications of Cloud computing.
-Different types of features, standards, services, and security issues in Cloud computing will be discussed.
+This course introduces the fundamentals of information security in the context of computer vulnerabilities/threats and how to safeguard computers and networks.
+The students will be exposed to the concepts of security planning, security technologies, security organization and the legal and ethical issues associated with implementing computer and network security.
+Prerequisite: CSC 210, CSC 211 or CIS 255 or Departmental Approval standards, services, and security issues in Cloud computing will be discussed.
 The students will study the paradigm of computing in which dynamically scalable and often virtualized resources are offered as services over the Internet.
 Through hands-on assignments and projects, students will learn how to configure and program Infrastructure as a Service (IaaS), how to develop Cloud-based software applications on top of various Cloud platforms, and how to integrate application-level services built on heterogeneous Cloud platforms.
 Prerequisite: CSC 110 or CSC 111 or departmental approval